gouldsonium/the-modding-bungalo/_lists/lorerim/read-me.md

 - Antivirus reports a virus:
 	- You did not follow the steps in [Pre-Installation](#pre-installation).
 Go back and follow it.
+	- Again as listed in the previous steps: I recommend temporarily disabling Windows Defender during the download process if you get a false positive for DyndoLOD.
+DyndoLOD is safe, it is NOT a Trojan.
+Either that, or add an exception to the download path.
 	- If you have followed it then you can fix this by [adding an exclusion for Mod Organizer in Windows Defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 ## Post-Installation